 My primary banking account, I've had near universal accessibility using my Monzo account in all the destinations I've visited.
 The £200 monthly International ATM fee free allowance is more than enough for most locations.

-Probably the world's most comprehensive database of anything remote work related, it can make for a useful starting point when trying to get a feel for the popularity or amenities for any given location.
+Formerly known as Nomad List, probably the world's most comprehensive database of anything remote work related, it can make for a useful starting point when trying to get a feel for the popularity or amenities for any given location.

 The only criticism that I would have of it, is that as an aggregator it is hard to get a definitive answer on whether you would like it as an individual.
 The ratings on the side are a result of the wisdom of the crowd, and whilst they can serve as a useful initial reference point, I wouldn't let any underwhelming ratings issued from others necessarily dissuade you from exploring a destination.